Henri Bléhaut

-Henri Paul Arsène Bléhaut (22 November 1889 – 8 December 1962) was French politician and counter admiral.
+Henri Paul Arsène Bléhaut (22 November 1889 – 8 December 1962) was a French politician and counter admiral.
 He was Secretary of State for the Navy and the Colonies from 26 March 1943 to 10 September 1944 in Vichy France.

 Life

 Early career

 In 1908, he entered the École navale.
 On the outbreak of the First World War he was attached to the torpedo-boat Commandant-Rivière on operations against the Austro-Hungarian fleet in the Adriatic, particularly during the evacuation of the Serbian Army.
 He was mentioned in dispatches for his bravery in battle on the night of 22 December 1916.
 He commanded four submarines (Cigogne, Clorindre, Joëssel and Requin) between 1918 and 1927.
 He commanded the surface ships Panthère and Lamotte-Picquet in 1927.
 In May 1929 he was put in command of the 11th Torpedo Boat Division in the Mediterranean on board the Alcyonand reveals himself as "an exceptionally talented officer and a brilliant maneuverer".
 From 1932 to 1934 he was chief of staff of French naval staff in the Far East on board the Primauguet.
 From 1936 to 1938 he commanded Maillé-Brézé and a destroyer flotilla.
 In 1938 he became chief of staff of the maritime prefecture of Toulon.